LG 27GR93U-B 27" UltraGear 4K 144Hz IPS Gaming Monitor vs BenQ ZOWIE XL2566K 24.5" FHD 360Hz Esports Monitor

 Frequently Asked Questions

-LG 27GR93U-B 27" UltraGear 4K 144Hz IPS Gaming Monitor excels if you value hdmi 2.1 ports support full 4k at 144hz (pc) and 120hz (ps5/xbox series x) without chroma subsampling.
-BenQ ZOWIE XL2566K 24.5" FHD 360Hz Esports Monitor is better if you prioritize 360hz refresh rate on a fast tn panel delivers the clearest motion clarity available for esports.
-Pick based on your budget and daily use.
+LG 27GR93U-B 27" UltraGear 4K 144Hz IPS Gaming Monitor is the better choice if you prioritize hdmi 2.1 ports support full 4k at 144hz (pc) and 120hz (ps5/xbox series x) without chroma subsampling.
+BenQ ZOWIE XL2566K 24.5" FHD 360Hz Esports Monitor wins if you value 360hz refresh rate on a fast tn panel delivers the clearest motion clarity available for esports.
+Both are rated highly (4.3★ vs 4.5★), so consider your specific needs and budget.

 Affiliate disclosure